DUNE/lbne-build/doc/wp.md

 > native makefiles and workspaces that can be used in the compiler
 > environment of your choice.

-To build a package, such as ROOT, using CMake and Makefiles, all one does is
+To build a package, such as ROOT, using CMake to generate Makefiles, all one does is

     $ cmake <args> /path/to/sourcedir
     $ make -j4